A lot can be said about the words for “yes," and in this lesson, we will study the following words:

 Person B: Yes(, I’m going to go shop at Costco).

-Although simply saying hai はい could suffice in answering a yes-no question, explicitly stating an answer is often needed because this isn’t the only function hai はい has.
-Tone, for one, is very important.
-If one’s tone doesn’t convey affirmation, then hai はい won’t likely be interpreted as a simple “yes.”
-Also, if you are speaking to a superior/client where giving a succinct answer is expected, just answering with hai はい would be inappropriate.
-The same could be said in the English-speaking business world if one were to continuously say “yes” without providing anything substantive.
+Although simply saying hai はい could suffice in answering a yes-no question, explicitly stating an answer is often needed to not be vague.
+Tone can also help convey affirmation.
+Also, if you are speaking to a superior to whom giving a succinct answer is expected, just answering with hai はい would be inappropriate.

-2. Hai はい also shows confirmation, which is in and of itself an offshoot of above.
+Hai はい also shows confirmation.
 If the question is in the affirmative, hai はい confirms the affirmative.
 However, if it the question is in the negative, hai はい confirms the negative.
 This is unlike English where the latter situation would be answered with “no.”

-Ei-shi: Kotoshi Sesu wa nijūyonsai ni narimasu ne.
+Ei-shi: Kotoshi Sesu wa nijūkyūsai ni narimasu ne.

 Bii-shi: Hai(, sō desu ne).